Solo Pianist - Diary entries

 Rachmaninoff's role: Solo Pianist

 Notes: The concert commenced at 2.30pm.
-It is not indicated whether the 2nd, 3rd, or both from Medtner's op.
-7 were performed.
+It is not indicated whether the 2nd or 3rd piece from Medtner's op.
+7 was performed.
+The second attached review indicates that the Prelude in C sharp minor, op.
+3, no. 2, was given as an encore at the end.
 LoC, Sergei Rachmaninoff Archive, ML31.R33, Papers of Sophie Satin, boxes 82-89.
 Review: Boston Herald 1919.02.23 p.
 11.

 February 23 1919